gridsome/gridsome.org/docs/how-it-works.md

 ### Automatic link prefetching
 Gridsome prefetches internal links in the background so browsing around goes insanely fast.
 It uses the built-in `<g-link>` component and **Intersection Observer** to prefetch when the link is in view.

 Gridsome builds two files of every page.
 A static HTML and a small JavaScript file.
-When website hydrates into a Vue.js, the link prefetching only loads the JavaScript to render next page.
-This results in a faster browsing experience.
+When website hydrates into a Vue.js-SPA, the link prefetching only loads the JavaScript to render next page.
+This results in a faster and smooth browsing experience.

 [Learn more about **g-link** here](/docs/linking).